-Step 1: Organize learners into different groups and task them to analyse and discuss about the extract in activity 1 in the Student's Book.
+Step 1: Organize learners into different groups and task them to analyse and discuss about the extract in activity 1 in the learner's book.
 Give them time to generate points in their discussion as you moderate their discussion

 Step 2: Sample groups to present their views to the rest of the class.